tox-dev/tox/docs/explanation.rst

 tool authors warned that tools sharing one list would overwrite each other's entries and change the default under the user.

-tox runs many environments, so it picks the one you most likely edit code against.
-It prefers an environment named ``dev``, then one that installs the project in development mode, then the earliest entry of :ref:`env_list`.
-Set :ref:`venv_redirect_env` when the heuristic picks wrong.
+tox runs many environments, and most exist to run tests, so the redirect names a deliberate choice: the environment in :ref:`venv_redirect_env`, else one named ``dev``, else the first that installs the project in development mode.
+A project that uses tox for tests and another tool for its development environment gets no redirect file.
+The pick depends on the configuration rather than on which environments ran, and tox waits until that environment exists. ``tox devenv`` is an explicit request for a development environment, so it points the redirect at the one it creates, replacing any redirect file, and later runs leave it in place.

 The PEP asks tools not to overwrite a redirect file another tool wrote.
 The file carries no marker of who wrote it, so tox judges by the target.
-It treats a path inside the :ref:`work_dir` or one of its environments as its own and leaves any other path in place. tox also leaves a ``.venv`` directory alone, so projects managed by ``python -m venv``, uv or PDM keep working as before. tox also writes no redirect file while a tox environment's :ref:`env_dir` is ``.venv`` and :ref:`venv_redirect` is unset, because that environment is the ``.venv`` the PEP describes.
+It treats a path inside the :ref:`work_dir` or one of its environments as its own and leaves any other path in place.
+It leaves a ``.venv`` directory alone, so projects managed by ``python -m venv``, uv or PDM keep working as before. tox writes no redirect file either while a tox environment's :ref:`env_dir` is ``.venv`` and :ref:`venv_redirect` is unset, because that environment is the ``.venv`` the PEP describes.
 Set :ref:`venv_redirect` to ``true`` there and tox stops the run.
 Before it builds that environment, tox deletes a redirect file an earlier tox run left in its place, and fails the environment on any other file it finds there.
 And because an environment is unusable